Esri/hub-ready-apps/README.md

 ## License

 For Open Data, a license is a [**must**](https://creativecommons.org/licenses/).
-You should also consider including a `license` if you plan to distibute a Hub Ready App.
+For Hub Ready Apps, an Open License is optional.

-For projects Esri shares on GitHub, we usually choose [`Apache-2.0`](https://spdx.org/licenses/Apache-2.0.html).
+For the projects Esri shares on GitHub, we usually choose [`Apache-2.0`](https://spdx.org/licenses/Apache-2.0.html).

-Copyright 2017 Esri
+Copyright 2018 Esri

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.